theemadnes/api_sql_redis/README.md

 This API implements a simple system where there are three tables:

 - users
-- addresses
+- messages
 - jobs

-So a given user has an address and a job, and you can query all of those details via the API.
-The queries the APIs implement the appropriate SQL commands, and will implement joins as needed.
+A user has a job (i.e. foreign key constraint), and a message is written by a user, so there is a foreign key constraint between the messages table and the users table.

 Redis is used to cache GETs.